WilliamPLaCroix/NN-SoftP/cluster_utils/README.md

 ### HTCondor

-From this node jobs can be submitted to the queue and HTCondor will assign the requested resource once they are available.
+From this node jobs can be submitted to the queue and HTCondor will assign the requested resources once they are available.
 In order to specify which resources the job requires a .sub needs to be provided.
 An example file is run_interactive.sub.
 Before you can run this file you will need to replace all instances of [USER_NAME] with your username.
 Then you can submit the job via

 ```
 condor_submit run_interactive.sub -interactive